Mia-Brunner/C2C-Marketplace/README.md

 ### Wireframes for your app

 #### Dashboard
+- The dashboard wireframe remained the same for this project with a central background image as the main focus point for the homepage.
+- A logo was added to the left side of the navigation bar and pushed the tab options of home page, listings page, profile page, and sign out  to the right.
+- In addition to this wireframe, a title and a blurb was added to the center of the page.
+- An option to 'Log in' is also added in the center if the user is not logged in which changes to 'view listings' if they are logged in.

 ![Dashboard](https://i.imgur.com/26YgDqw.png)

 #### Listings Page
+- The listings page remained relatively the same with 3 columns added for each listing.
+- A button was added to the left side of the listing to add the option of adding a listing or logging in first so you can add a listing.

 ![Listings](https://i.imgur.com/9rNZ8aa.png)

 #### Single Listing
+- The layout of the single listing changed dramatically as bootstrap card was used.
+The card places the image on top half of the card with the listing information below.
+- To contact the seller a button with a popup feature with seller information is available for users who are logged in, or a link to log in is used.

 ![Single-Listing](https://i.imgur.com/kJ3pGFu.png)

 #### Add New Listing
+- To add a new listing a form was created in the center of the page.
+- Form includes name, breed, price, documentation and description.
+- It also includes the option to upload more than one image
+- a form submit button creates the new listing

 ![New-Listing](https://i.imgur.com/UdS0eYU.png)

 #### User Log In/Registration
+- The new user registration form follows the same template with a user application form or log in form on the right hand side and an image on the left.

 [New-User](https://i.imgur.com/MQw7xVC.png)